 Is It Worth it?

 I think the Max360 is a great option for people who want all the bells and whistles and also want something easy to use that does everything for you.
-It’s especially good for people who want a simple experience or who’s intimidated by technology in general.
+It’s especially good for people who want both all the bells and whistles while also having a user friendly experience.
+It’s not the cheapest or the smallest detector in the world.
+In fact it’s the largest and the most expensive.
+However, you get a whole lot of useful features and usability for your money and that’s what it’s all about.

 Even if you like a more advanced experience and more fine tuned control over the nuances like I do, there’s really something to be said for taking a break from things sometimes and having things just work without having to focus on things, use so much brainpower, and remember to plug in additional accessories like cell phones.
 Everything just kinda works on its own and that’s pretty refreshing sometimes.

-I’ve tested two Max360’s so far.
-Both were retail units.
+I’ve tested multiple Max360’s so far.
+All were retail units.
 The first one was one of the first production units that RDF member @dcpatters sent me.
 He purchased a detector and sent it to me unopened for testing.
 Thank you!
-I then purchased a Max360 as well to continue testing and getting familiar with the detector.
-I haven’t been compensated in any way for this review.
+I’ve purchased a Max360 retail myself and have been running it for years.
+I’ve also had a chance to test other people’s 360’s as well.
+The links in this review are affiliate links so I do make a percentage if you buy, but I haven’t been compensated in any way for this review and as always, whether or not money is involved, I make a point to give you my objective and unbiased review of every detector, both the good and bad, so you can make an informed decision.
+Thank you for reading my Escort Max360 review!